Jos254Kenya/k-mvc-core/README.md

 ### 2. Configuration

-After installation, you need to configure your application.
-Copy the example environment file and update it with your configuration:
+After installation, configure your application by copying the example environment file and updating it with your configuration:

 ```bash
 cp .env.example .env